BitcoinDesign/Guide/guide/getting-started/getting-started.md

 ### [The visual language of Bitcoin]({{ '/guide/getting-started/visual-language/' | relative_url }})

 Since bitcoin is public, open, and dependent upon no single person or organization, its brand is still undefined—and it might always be.
-But there’s still a to learn about how best to represent it visually.
+But there’s still a lot to learn about how best to represent it visually.

 ---